-What our government needs to understand is that we will never get COVID out of control relying on vaccination alone, because of the impossibility of adult compliance.
+What our government needs to understand is that we will never get COVID under control relying on vaccination alone, because of the impossibility of adult compliance.
 Until people understand that the vaccine reaction is preferable to long-haul COVID, and children are vaccinated, we will continue to be bothered by COVID, and its effects will burden our society and our healthcare system.

 Leave it to me to figure out how to voice several unpopular opinions at once!
 I might as well put a target on my head.

 Here is the most recent paper I could find on what we know about vaccine reactions.
 The researchers do state that a significant number of cases of vaccine-induced epilepsy (which is rare) were in people who had "pre-existing neurologic or neurodevelopmental abnormalities."